Third Step in True Pattern of Prayer - Ask God

 Real intent means with the understanding that once the knowledge is revealed, the person is responsible for applying that knowledge or living according to that knowledge.

-God reveals truths that are meant for groups, or everyone and truths meant for individuals.
-If asked, truths dealing with eternal consequences such as the mode and manner of baptism, God reveals specifics that are only changed by the interpolation of men.
+God reveals truths meant for groups or everyone, and truths meant for individuals.
+If asked, truths dealing with eternal consequences such as the mode and manner of baptism, God reveals specifics only changed by the interpolation of men.
 If God reveals to an individual to keep a journal, it applies to that individual alone.

 If not for the journals of men, some men, no scripture would exist.
 Asking and obeying with intent constitutes answers to prayers.
 The invitation to ask is inherently connected with God's willingness to provide answers.
 He requires in asking to address Him and be grateful for what already He has given.